 To replay the session, you should use the same UTM platform as for recording.
-Exceptions are possible, see "Different platforms for Capture and Replay" on page 268.
+Exceptions are possible, see "Different platforms for Capture and Replay" (Adapting the UPIC configuration and UTM generation).

 13.4.1 Adapting the UPIC configuration and UTM generation